-Conclude the session when the End Rudiments are done by saying, "Is it all right with you if we end this session now?"
+Conclude the session when the end rudiments are done by saying "Is it all right with you if we end this session now?"
 "All right, here it is.
-End of Session" (tone 40) .
+End of Session" (tone 40).

-The auditor can now say, "All right, tell me I am no longer auditing you."
+The auditor can now say 'All right, tell me I am no longer auditing you.'

-When the pc does so, that's that.
+When the pc does so, thats that.

-When a session is over it is over and the Auditor's Code is over, but it's poor taste and you'll have a rough time next time if you criticize the pc or what he did or said in the session.
+When a session is over it is over and the auditors code is over, but its poor taste and you'll have a rough time next time if you criticise the pc or what he did or said in the session.